QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.show()
 ```

-Figure {numref}`fr_fig104e` shows the results of regressing  real balances on inflation during the
+{numref}`fr_fig104e` shows the results of regressing  real balances on inflation during the
 period of the hyperinflation.